ceph/ceph/doc/rados/operations/crush-map-edits.rst

 There are six main sections to a CRUSH Map.

-#. **tunables:** The preamble at the top of the map described any *tunables*
+#. **tunables:** The preamble at the top of the map describes any *tunables*
-   for CRUSH behavior that vary from the historical/legacy CRUSH behavior.
-These correct for old bugs, optimizations, or other changes in behavior that have been made over the years to improve CRUSH's behavior.
+   that differ from the historical / legacy CRUSH behavior.
+These correct for old bugs, optimizations, or other changes that have been made over the years to improve CRUSH's behavior.

-#. **devices:** Devices are individual ``ceph-osd`` daemons that can
+#. **devices:** Devices are individual OSDs that store data.
-   store data.

 #. **types**: Bucket ``types`` define the types of buckets used in
    your CRUSH hierarchy.
 Buckets consist of a hierarchical aggregation